 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Chuck Frihart: The heat sensitivity of bonds can be measured to answer the question of what is the temperature at which the adhesive will degrade or fail.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera